+When traffic effectively picks up, the second challenge will be the uncertainty on how passengers will behave.
+The behavior will certainly differ between countries, socio-demographic groups and type of travel.
 Its highly likely that passengers will have increased levels of stress due to the health risks and to new/different procedures and thus more demanding for information, for support and for safe procedures.

-[ii] Study with 4700 interviews to panel members in Australia, Canada, Chile, France, Germany, India, Japan, Singapore, United Arab Emirates, United Kingdom, United States performed in April 2020
+Study with 509 interviews to US & Canadian travellers performed in May 2020 Study with 4700 interviews to panel members in Australia, Canada, Chile, France, Germany, India, Japan, Singapore, United Arab Emirates, United Kingdom, United States performed in April 2020